tt-rss/tt-rss.github.io/docs/Android-Client.md

 ### I want to help test the app!
 Are there development builds available?

 Sometimes.
-Releases are not created for signed non-master branch builds, you can get the APKs from build pipeline artifacts [here](https://gitlab.tt-rss.org/tt-rss/tt-rss-android/-/jobs) - look for `build-signed-branch-apk`.
+Releases are not created for signed non-master branch builds, you can get the APKs from [build pipeline artifacts](https://gitlab.tt-rss.org/tt-rss/tt-rss-android/-/jobs) - look for `build-signed-branch-apk`.
 Non-master builds install as a separate application with a gray icon.

 ### Why are you not on Google Play?